Fact sheet - Hare-Clark

 If there are more continuing candidates than there are vacancies remaining unfilled, exclude the candidate with the fewest votes and distribute this candidate's votes to continuing candidates according to the further preferences shown by those voters.
 Calculate each continuing candidate's new total votes then go back to step 3.

 Or, if the number of continuing candidates is equal to the number of vacancies remaining, all of those candidates are declared elected and the election is completed.

 Voters mark preferences for candidates in the order of their choice by using the numbers 1, 2, 3, 4, 5 and so on.
-If there are 5 vacancies, voters are instructed to show a minimum of 5 preferences; if there are 7 vacancies, voters are instructed to show at least 7 preferences.
+If there are 5 vacancies, voters are instructed to show a minimum of 5 preferences.
 Voters who wish to express preferences for more than five or seven candidates may do so by putting numbers in as many squares as they wish.

 If a voter does not fill in the minimum number of squares as instructed, the vote will be counted up to the point where preferences stop, so long as a single first preference is shown.